 Careful now – don’t let it drop!

-Why do people build towers?
 I had found online, and printed, photos of: fire watch towers, lighthouses, castles with towers, water towers, grain silos, Manhattan, the Eiffel Tower and the Space Needle.
 I asked the kids why people build towers, and I pointed out the pictures to give them some hints.
 We came up with these reasons: they let you see a long distance (good for fire watch and other lookouts), they can be seen from a long distance away (lighthouses help ships avoid rocky shores), they are easily defensible from attack, they use gravity to create water pressure, they’re a compact way to store a bulky thing like grains, they allow a lot of people to live in a small geographic area, and they’re pretty / distinctive and are good for landmarks.

+We read Dream Something Big by Aston, which tells the story of the Watts Towers with beautiful collages by Roth.
 An alternative would be The Wonderful Towers of Watts by Zelver, illustrated by Lessac.
-I liked bringing this story in to class, because it brings in history (he started building almost a century ago), social sciences / culture (telling the story of an immigrant), art (the towers themselves AND the book’s illustrations of the towers), the idea of building beauty from other people’s junk, and dreaming big and creating something unique.
+I liked bringing the story of Sam Rodia in to class, because it brings in history (he started building almost a century ago), social sciences / culture (telling the story of an immigrant), art (the towers themselves AND the book’s illustrations of the towers), the idea of building beauty from other people’s junk, and dreaming big and creating something unique.

 - Block City which is a poem by Robert Louis Stevenson, written in 1883 about the joys of building with blocks and imagining faraway lands.
 The version our library had was illustrated by Wolff.
 Amazon stocks one illustrated by Kirk, and the description says it also includes follow-up activity ideas and a song.

 - Zoe’s Tower by Rogers is a lovely book about a girl leaving home, going for a walk through the woods and the meadow to her special hideaway, then returning home.
 It is lovely, but really only tangentially about a tower, so we didn’t read it in class.